Random Scenario Generator

 Roll a D6 at the end of the fifth Turn.
 On a 1 or 2, the game ends immediately.
 On a 3 or more, the game will end at the end of the sixth Turn.Deployment

 The players then alternate deploying their models in their starting group one at a time, starting with the player who has more models in their Warband (roll-off if both players have the same number of models).
 Models must be set up wholly within their own Deployment Zone.
-Infiltrators that are part of the starting group can deploy normally or by using their special deployment rules.
+Infiltrators can deploy normally or by using their special deployment rules, but must be set up more than 8" from the opposing player's Tunnel Marker.

-In the first Turn, the players must Activate the models from their reinforcements group, as well as the models that were deployed at the start of the battle (the reinforcements and previously deployed models can be Activated in any order).
-When they Activate a reinforcement, they must roll a D6 and refer to the Deployment Zone chart below to see where the model is deployed.
-The model must be deployed wholly within the Deployment Zone and in contact with the edge of the battlefield, and more than 1" away from any enemy models, even if it is an Infiltrator.
-The player can then carry out the rest of the model's Activation normally.
-Note that both players must Activate all of the models in their reinforcement group and they cannot choose to hold any back.
+Starting from the first Turn, the players can Activate the models from their reinforcements group, as well as the models that were deployed at the start of the battle (the reinforcements and previously deployed models can be Activated in any order).
+When they Activate a reinforcement, they must deploy it within 6" of their Tunnel Marker and more than 1" from any enemy models, even if it is an Infiltrator.
+The player can then carry out the rest of the model's Activation normally except that the model cannot Dash.
+Both players can choose to hold back reinforcements if they wish to, but any that are not deployed by the end of the third Turn are treated as having been taken Out of Action (the tunnels have collapsed!).

-Infiltrators can deploy normally or by using their special deployment rules.
+Infiltrators can deploy normally or by using their special deployment rules, but must be set up more than 8" from the opposing player's Tunnel Marker.